Welcome to today's edition of the Rush 24-7 podcast.

 You're right to be worried about it.

-But it's it's you know, brainwashing is very easy when every aspect of the media and the schools of publish industry and Hollywood.
+But it's, you know, brainwashing is very easy when every aspect of the media and the schools, the publishing industry, and Hollywood, you know, all of this crack, like Michael Moore's movies or.

 I'm a nurse, by the way, the guy talking about Cuba and better health care.